ABOUT

 'Anita has a unique style of singing which is catching.
 She is also a fine musician.
 Anita is a unique talent with a message to share.'

-'Beautifully crafted lyrics, fabulous instrumentation and soaring vocals with some great harmonies was the order of the day as guitar, violin and cello took centre stage along with a hint of glockenspiel and a cheeky bit of harmonica.'
+'Beautifully crafted lyrics, fabulous instrumentation and soaring vocals ...and a cheeky bit of harmonica.'

-She has since showcased at the international NXNE festival in Canada, was mentored by John Butler, played gigs in Paris and Mexico, took blues harmonica lessons with world harmonica champion Carlos del Junco and travelled with her long time band mate Dan through West Africa to learn the kora and discover the roots of blues music before finally making her way home with a suitcase full of songs illuminated by her travels.
+She has since showcased at the international NXNE festival in Canada, was mentored by John Butler, played gigs in Paris and Mexico, took blues harmonica lessons with world harmonica champion Carlos del Junco and travelled through West Africa to learn the kora and discover the roots of blues music before finally making her way home with a suitcase full of songs illuminated by her travels.

 She captivates audiences with her tales, stunning voice, carefully crafted folk guitar playing, occasional toots of the blues harmonica, and warm, charismatic onstage presence.